-Overview of Important Causes of backpain in Children
+Overview of Important Causes of Back Pain in Children

 Back pain due to congenital abnormalities of the spine is uncommon.
-Occasionally, congenital defects in the cervical spine in association with Klippel-Feil syndrome (due to hyper mobility) , diastematomyelia in the thoracic spine, and cord tethering in the lumbar spine may be associated with pain.
+Occasionally, congenital defects in the cervical spine in association with Klippel-Feil syndrome (due to hypermobility) , diastematomyelia in the thoracic spine, and cord tethering in the lumbar spine may be associated with pain.

 Developmental Idiopathic Scoliosis

-Scoliosis associated with back pain is not a routine presentation, and should arouse suspicion of an underlying problem.
+Scoliosis associated with back pain is not a routine presentation and should arouse suspicion of an underlying problem.

-Left thoracic curvatures are uncommon and are often associated with an underlying abnormality, eg. occult syrinx, spinal cord tumor, neuromuscular disorder.
+Left thoracic curvatures are uncommon and are often associated with an underlying abnormality, eg. occult syrinx, spinal cord tumor, a neuromuscular disorder.
 Such a patient should have extensive neurological and radiological evaluation, prior to treatment.

-Children who have Scheuermann disease present with pain, which is usually located over the apex of the kyphosis and in the lumbar spine, due to compensatory increase in lumbar lordosis.
-Pain usually subsides with cessation of growth.
+Children who have Scheuermann disease present with pain, which is usually located over the apex of the kyphosis and in the lumbar spine, due to a compensatory increase in lumbar lordosis.
+Pain usually subsides with the cessation of growth.
 The diagnosis of Scheuermann disease is based on the physical findings of round back, thoracic in adolescents kyphosis.

 Muscle strain is usually the result of overuse in sports or other activities.
 Improper conditioning and too-rapid advances in terms of the level of play are common causes of muscle strain.
 Recurrence is prevented by restriction of activities until the symptoms have resolved, followed by the use of proper training techniques.
-Younger children are less likely to stress their spine like older children and adults.
+Younger children are less likely to stress their spines like older children and adults.
 Therefore, these children do not have medically significant back pain and their discomfort tends to be short-lived.
 But if the problem persists, it demands further work-up.

-Older children and teenagers are more active and participate in sports activity that requires to push their limits.
+Older children and teenagers are more active and participate in a sports activity that requires to push their limits.
 Teenagers may engage in risky activities owing to adventurism, peer pressure or commercial pursuing.

-Therefore, compression fractures, disc injuries and other spinal injuries are common causes of back pain in these children.
+Therefore, compression fractures, disc injuries, and other spinal injuries are common causes of back pain in these children.

 Frequently, these children return to the same injurious behavior and suffer overuse injuries.
 Tumors and infection of the spine may occur in teens, but it is more common for back pain in teens to be caused by sports injuries or overuse syndromes.